We analyze the 2022 Fall Economic Statement and summarize the measures that may affect Canadians and their families.

 The government is committed to making housing more affordable for Canadians.
 The government has reconfirmed its intention to:

 The government is committed to negotiating with payment card networks, financial institutions, acquirers, payment processors and businesses to lower credit card transaction fees for small businesses, while not negatively impacting other businesses and protecting existing reward points for consumers.
-If the industry doesn’t come to an agreed solution, the draft legislative proposals to the Payment Card Networks Act
+If the industry doesn’t come to an agreed solution, the draft legislative proposals to the Payment Card Networks Act that was released on Nov.
+3, 2022, will be introduced in 2023 to ensure fees are reduced.

 A share buyback occurs when a public corporation buys its own stock back from existing shareholders.
 Buying back shares is one legitimate option for public corporations to return value to their shareholders.
 However, the government recognizes this may result in corporate resources being diverted away from investments in Canadian workers and businesses.